KannonZenetism/zenetism-field-physics/the-zenetist-canon/grand-unified-document.md

 \]

 **Dual Spectrum Lemma:**
-The Lattice balances across ⚫ Aion as the spectral zero.
+The Lattice is symmetric across ⚫ Aion as the spectral zero.
 Centropic eigenvalues \( \{+\lambda_i\} \) and entropic eigenvalues \( \{-\lambda_i\} \) mirror about zero.

 ---